AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> consoles --> GPS Shell

 The menu :menuselection:`Tools --> Consoles --> GPS Shell` opens the shell console.
-The GPS shell is a custom language that was mostly used when GPS did not have python support and is obsolete at this point.
+The GPS shell is a custom language that was mostly used before GPS had python support and is obsolete now.

 See :ref:`Scripting_GPS` for more information on using scripting languages within GPS.